 Having an amazing commercial space that just won’t lease is a problem even the most successful landlords run into.

-The answer to the question, ‘why won’t it lease?’ when the building itself is not the problem, is not a simple one.
+The answer to the question, “Why can’t I find tenants for my commercial building?” when the building itself is not the problem, is not a simple one.
 In fact, there are several factors beyond the building itself that determine how long it will take to lease vacant commercial space.
 Many of these are beyond landlords’ control such as current economic conditions or basic supply and demand economics.